Learn more about the four steps of video creation!

 Creating Content with Apps

 Apps can be used on your tablet to create content ranging from interactive videos to detailed whiteboard drawings.
-We can assist with the following apps (and aren't opposed to playing with new ones!).
+Here are some recommendations, based off feedback we've received from faculty.

 Explain Everything - An easy-to-use design, screencasting, and interactive whiteboard tool that lets you annotate, animate, narrate, import, and export almost anything to and from almost anywhere.